The Risks of Companion AI for Kids and Teens:

 Potential Risks Associated with AI Companions

-Inappropriate Content and Dangerous Topics: Content moderation can be inconsistent and is mostly user-reported which means some companion AI tools could expose kids to mature or harmful material or allow discussion of dangerous topics.
+Inappropriate Content and Dangerous Topics: Content moderation can be inconsistent and is mostly user-reported, which means some companion AI tools could expose kids to mature or harmful material or allow discussion of dangerous topics.

 Lack of Parental Controls and Oversight: While most tools do have age requirements, verification typically relies on self-reporting at sign up.
 It’s important to use privacy/safety settings in companion AI platforms where they’re available.
 However, most have very few options to limit access and filter or monitor conversation topics.
 On-device parental controls may be more effective.